cretz/bine/README.md

 ```go
 t, err := tor.Start(nil, &tor.StartConf{ProcessCreator: embedded.NewCreator()})
 ```

+This defaults to Tor 0.3.5.x versions but others can be used from different packages.
+In non-Windows environments, the `UseEmbeddedControlConn` field in `StartConf` can be set to `true` to use an embedded socket that does not open a control port.

 Tested on Windows, the original exe file is ~7MB.
 With Tor statically linked it comes to ~24MB, but Tor does not have to be distributed separately.
 Of course take notice of all licenses in accompanying projects.